Are Your Employees Afraid to Tell You How They REALLY Feel? You Might Be Surprised

 3. Fear of retaliation

 How you respond to the feedback you gather can be more important than the feedback itself.
-Being transparent about where you see opportunities to be better managers and leaders, and thanking your team for their constructive feedback is a great starting point to help your team understand how the data is being used to improve the entire organization, not punish anyone.
+Being transparent about where you see opportunities to be better managers and leaders, and thanking your team for their constructive feedback is a great starting point.
+It helps your team understand how the data is being used to improve the entire organization, not punish anyone.

-Download your free eBook to learn how to:
+Download your free guide to learn how to: